jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 *  ```sudo dnf system-upgrade download --releasever=23```
 *  ```sudo dnf system-upgrade reboot```

-## Compling and Installing source code
+## Compiling and Installing source code

   In addition to packages you may still want to compile software from source.
 This way you can take advantage of the latest compiler optimizations and CPU support.
 Or compile older versions that have a feature you need that is no longer supported as a package any more.

   Let's take a look at this link.
 This is the Apache webserver version 2.4.x latest source code and instructions for compiling software. [http://httpd.apache.org/docs/current/install.html](http://httpd.apache.org/docs/current/install.html "Apache").
 Follow the link and download the source code, extract it and let's go about compiling the software.
 The first step is to run the ```./configure``` command.
-This script does what is called a sanity check, and checks to make sure your system has the correct tools to build the software--some configure scripts will also check for dependecies.
+This script does what is called a sanity check, and checks to make sure your system has the correct tools to build the software--some configure scripts will also check for dependencies.
 You may need to install APR and APR-Util via the package manager or via source as instructed.

 ### GNC GCC

    The main tool needed is the GNU C compiler or GCC for short.
 This was one of the first items that Richard Stallman created in the GNU project and to this day is needed for building the Linux Kernel and is the standard build tool for Free Software.
-There are competing software stacks and compilers, as of version 10 the FreeBSD project depricated GCC and chose the [Clang](https://en.wikipedia.org/wiki/Clang "Clang") project, originally designed by Apple to support [Xcode](https://en.wikipedia.org/wiki/Xcode "Xcode"), instead.
+There are competing software stacks and compilers, as of version 10 the FreeBSD project deprecated GCC and chose the [Clang](https://en.wikipedia.org/wiki/Clang "Clang") project, originally designed by Apple to support [Xcode](https://en.wikipedia.org/wiki/Xcode "Xcode"), instead.
 The GCC compiler has grown to include other languages over the years as well.
 You can install the GCC compiler plus all the addiitonal build tools in Debian/Ubuntu by typing: ```sudo apt-get build-essential```.
 In Fedora you would add these two commands; ```sudo yum groupinstall 'Development Tools'``` and ```sudo yum groupinstall 'Development Libraries'```.
-You can compile code directly by invoking the gcc or g++ commmand.
+You can compile code directly by invoking the gcc or ```g++``` command.

 ### GNU Make

   As mentioned prior the GNU make command is used to actually compile the C code and all the directives stated in the build file.
 That compiled source is then placed into the proper system directories by the ```make install``` command.
-This command needs *superuser* privilleges to move files to directories not owned by the user, but the ```make``` command doesn't need sudo--resist the temptation.
+This command needs *superuser* privileges to move files to directories not owned by the user, but the ```make``` command doesn't need sudo--resist the temptation.

 ```
 ./configure --prefix=PREFIX